diodz/abm-school-choice/README.md

 ## HOW TO ACCESS THE MODEL?

-You can open a web version of the model by opening abm-web-version.html in your browser at: https://github.com/diodz/abm-school-choice/blob/master/abm-web-version.html.
+You can open a web version of the model by opening abm-web-version.html in your browser at: https://drive.google.com/file/d/1usn-23EBkXI8d9H7aivZm-Zzd6IG5smM/view?usp=sharing.
+Alternatively, execute get_html_model.sh to auto download.

 Alternatively you can open the Netlogo code in Netlogo in your desktop or in the Netlogo website at: http://netlogoweb.org/launch#Load